Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 $ npm start
 ```

-Also (and this is essential!) make sure to activate your block in the plugin dashboard otherwise you will be wondering why nothing is showing or happening as I did and question life.
+Also (and this is crucial!) make sure to activate your block in the plugin dashboard otherwise you will be wondering why nothing is showing or happening as I did.

-I do feel as though the last time I used create-guten-block I couldnt use JSX so it is a great feeling to see that this has been added.
+I do feel as though the last time I used create-guten-block I couldn't use JSX so it is a great feeling to see that this has been added to the project.

-So just to prepare you for the Gutenberg adventure, I find the Gutenberg docs pretty darn awful for figuring out how to create blocks, which is a real shame because blocks are an amazing step forward for WordPress developers.
+So, just to prepare you for the Gutenberg adventure, I find the Gutenberg docs pretty darn awful for figuring out how to create blocks, which is a real shame because blocks are an amazing step forward for WordPress developers.
 Instead, I found some blog posts which helped with me understand the basics:

 - [Creating a custom block type for WordPress gutenberg]("https://medium.com/stampede-team/creating-a-custom-block-type-for-wordpress-gutenberg-editor-a2539010bb4c")
 - [Learning Gutenberg CSS Tricks]("https://css-tricks.com/learning-gutenberg-7-building-our-block-custom-card-block/")